dcdpr/did-btcr2/chapters/Terminology.md

 Genesis Bytes

 : The bytes used to generate a did:btc1 identifier.
-These bytes are either a 33 byte compressed SEC encoded sec256k1 public key or a 32 byte SHA256 hash of a ::Genesis Document::.
+These bytes are either a 33-byte compressed SEC encoded sec256k1 public key or a 32 byte SHA256 hash of a ::Genesis Document::.

 Genesis Document

 : An intermediate representation of an ::Initial DID Document:: with the identifier set to the placeholder value.